 A good friend is hard to find and even harder to keep.

-And to be honest, I don’t know a single individual who hasn’t had a hard time with toxic friendships and wondering how to deal with them.
+And to be honest, I don’t know a single individual who hasn’t had a hard time with toxic friendships or long-distance friendships and wondering how to deal with them.

 One-sided friendships are just the worst, right?

 You’re so sure that you’ve got a good friend by your side who knows how to make you feel good about yourself and the amount of time you spend together is truly a sign of a real friendship.